 __ Q40.
 I give God all the glory when He uses me to bring healing to someone.

 __ Q41.
-I like to serve behind the scenes.
+I enjoy serving behind the scenes.

 __ Q42.
 I rejoice in the success of others.